Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 # Chapter 92 - Farewell Party (4) -Peach-colored Breath-

-「Haan, ahn, aahn!
+"Haan, ahn, aahn!
 E, Elena, your tongue is going in there!
-Hnn, hiii!」
+Hnn, hiii!"

-「Amm… Lick, lick, slurp… Ahn!
-Nmm, nmm-, ahnn!」
+"Amm… Lick, lick, slurp… Ahn!
+Nmm, nmm-, ahnn!"

-「Oh, ooh… this feels pretty… nghh! good, big sis.」
+"Oh, ooh… this feels pretty… nghh! good, big sis."

 Thinking that it might hurt if he let her kneel directly on the wooden floor, he picked up the bath towel that they had originally laid out, but it had become so wet that drops of water were dripping from it.